 - Spraying should be repeated every two days.

-Bay leaves are one of the most effective and safe ways to get rid of a mouse infestation.
-Place some bay leaves near infested regions or areas where you’ve observed rodents a lot.
+Bay leaves are one of the most effective and safe ways to eliminate a mouse infestation.
+Place some bay leaves near infested regions or areas where you’ve often observed rodents.
 Replace the leaves every 2–3 days.

 What plant keeps mice away?

 To keep mice away, grow any of the following in or around your home: any form of: